By Tim Lambert

 The first police force in Banbury was formed in 1836.
 It merged with the county constabulary in 1925.

-Conditions gradually improved in 19th century Banbury.
+Conditions gradually improved in Victorian Banbury.
 The first newspaper in Banbury was printed in 1838.
 Banbury Water Company was formed in 1854 to provide piped water.
 It was later taken over by the council.
 In 1859 a cross was erected to replace one destroyed by Puritans in 1602.
 (The Puritans disapproved of crosses).

 Meanwhile in 1850 the railway reached Banbury.
 A swimming baths opened in 1869 and a volunteer fire brigade was formed in Banbury in 1870.